Lee E. Geyer

-Lee Edward Geyer (September 9, 1888 - October 11, 1941) was an American educator and World War I veteran who also served as a U.S. representative from California from 1939 to 1941.
+Lee Edward Geyer (September 9, 1888 - October 11, 1941) was an American educator and World War I veteran who served as a U.S. representative from California from 1939 to 1941.
 He died in office during his only term in Congress.

-Biography
+Early life, education and career

-Born in Wetmore, Kansas, Geyer attended the public schools.

-He was graduated from Baker University, Baldwin City, Kansas, in 1922 and afterwards did post-graduate work at the University of Wisconsin–Madison and the University of Southern California at Los Angeles.
+Born in Wetmore, Kansas, Geyer attended the public schools, graduated from Baker University in 1922, and afterwards did post-graduate work at the University of Wisconsin–Madison and the University of Southern California at Los Angeles.

 He was a teacher in the rural schools in Nemaha County, Kansas from 1908 to 1912 and principal of Hamlin (Kansas) High School between 1916 and 1918.

+Geyer married Nellie Lucille Cordts on December 11, 1919.

+World War I

-During the First World War served as a private in the Third Company, First Battalion, Central Officers' Training School, Camp Grant, Illinois.
-He was a teacher and administrator in high schools in Kansas, Arizona and California from 1919 to 1938.
+During the First World War, Geyer served as a private in the Third Company, First Battalion, Central Officers' Training School, Camp Grant, Illinois.